Githaiga22/groupie-tracker-geolocalization/README.md

 ```
 ### How to Run:
 1. Open a web browser and navigate to http://localhost:8081
-3. Explore the artist's profile page, discography, and similar artists
+3. Explore the artist's Location page and view concerts locations on a map

 ### Contributing:
 Contributions are welcome!
 If you'd like to contribute to Groupie Tracker, please follow these steps: